octoshrimpy/bulma-o-steps/README.md

 ## Development

 This repository doubles as the documentation page using Jekyll.
-You can easily see changes in the documentation by running Jekyll locally.
+You can see changes in the documentation by running Jekyll locally.

 - Install ruby and then install Jekyll with `gem install jekyll`